adelmofilho/adelmofilho.github.io/_posts/2019-06-29-docker-bot-telegram.md

 > Docker is a set of coupled software-as-a-service and platform-as-a-service products that use operating-system-level virtualization to develop and deliver software in packages called containers.

-Ao passo que container são definidos como:
+Ao passo que containers são definidos como:

 > Containers are (software in packages) isolated from each other and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a single operating-system kernel and are thus more lightweight than virtual machines.

-Em outras palavras, a ideia do docker é compartimentar uma virtualização do sistema operacional contendo apenas as depedências (bibliotecas, configurações) necessárias para entregar determinado produto (API, serviço, ambiente).
+Em outras palavras, a ideia do docker é compartimentar uma virtualização do sistema operacional contendo apenas as dependências (bibliotecas, configurações) necessárias para entregar determinado produto (API, serviço, ambiente).

 Na época que li sobre Docker, minha grande dúvida não era o "o que é?", mas "por quê?"

 ## Por quê Docker?

-Imagine, você acordar certo dia e instalar um pacote/biblioteca/programa e verificar que algo deixou de funcionar como deveria.
+Imagine acordar certo dia e instalar um pacote/biblioteca/programa e verificar que algo deixou de funcionar como deveria.

 Não faltam exemplos: